MatrixWorld: A pursuit-evasion platform for safe multi-agent coordination and autocurricula: Brief survey on co-evolution, autocurricula, and arms races

 \subsection{Adversarial learning}

 Adversarial learning (AL) is a training framework that optimizes adversarial models with conflicting objectives and is typically implemented in an alternative learning mode.
-Different from minimax search algorithms \cite{Russell2021Artificial} in which an agent optimizes itself against an optimal adversary, AL can be more general, as will be shown in our experiments (Section \ref{sec_experiments}).
+Different from minimax search algorithms \citep{Russell2021Artificial} in which an agent optimizes itself against an optimal adversary, AL can be more general.
 Subsequently, AL is not the only way to co-evolve adversarial agents and is more of an example implementation of self-play.
-For example, in the symmetric adversarial game ``capture the flag" \cite{jaderberg2019human}, population-based RL was used to train a population of agents with similar skills that could play two adversarial game roles.
+For example, in the symmetric adversarial game ``capture the flag" \citep{jaderberg2019human}, population-based RL was used to train a population of agents with similar skills that could play two adversarial game roles.

-In addition, one main application of AL is to target an ultimate protagonist model rather than an adversary model, such as the generator model in generative adversarial networks (GANs) \cite{goodfellow2014generative} and primary agents in the robust adversarial reinforcement learning (RARL) \cite{pinto2017robust,ma2018improved,pan2019risk}.
+In addition, one main application of AL is to target an ultimate protagonist model rather than an adversary model, such as the generator model in generative adversarial networks (GANs) \citep{goodfellow2014generative} and primary agents in the robust adversarial reinforcement learning (RARL) \citep{pinto2017robust,ma2018improved,pan2019risk}.
 Last, note that not all adversarial work refers to co-evolutionary adversarial learning, and they may be merely normal learning approaches in adversarial settings.
-In these works, only one side in the adversarial setting is intentionally trained to be an opponent of the other, such as the adversarial policies in RL \cite{gleave2019adversarial} and adversarial examples.
+In these works, only one side in the adversarial setting is intentionally trained to be an opponent of the other, such as the adversarial policies in RL \citep{gleave2019adversarial} and adversarial examples.